I won’t divulge individual names right now.

 People typically read 250-300 words a minute.
 If you go at it for 30 minutes a day, it’ll go by in four months.
 The problem: The Old Testament comes first.
 And while that’s cool, with Genesis and all, it quickly turns into animal sacrifices and a ton of ‘begats.’

-Psalms is legit.
-If you’re going to take that 30 minutes daily, might I suggest New Testament reading, especially the Gospels and Paul’s letters.
+Psalms are legit.
+If you’re going to take that 30 minutes daily, might I suggest New Testament reading, especially the Gospels and Paul’s letters?
 The Gospel writers were like four reporters on the Jesus beat.

 It’s fascinating to read their accounts of some of the same events.
 I consider the Apostle Paul the world’s first blogger.

 I digress.
 If the New Testament, though, was a CD …

 I’d better stop.
 I think I just heard thunder.